Play & Learn

 Shake those feelings off, mama!
 Accept them, embrace your reality, and say to yourself: “I am beautiful and I deserve the love I give everybody else.”
 Because that’s what you deserve, mama.
 You’re a strong, beautiful woman who is greatly loved and appreciated by your family and friends.

 Whatever it is that makes you happy, and whatever it is that makes you feel “cared for,” do it as much as you can.
-Whether that’s getting a mani-pedi, soaking in a bubble bath, lighting a candle, doing some retail therapy, or having a coffee date alone or with your friends, do what you love, and watch it work wonders for your mental health and ultimately, for your family life, too.
+Whether that’s getting a mani-pedi, soaking in a , lighting a , doing some , or having a coffee date alone or with your friends, do what you love, and watch it work wonders for your mental health and ultimately, for your family life, too.